lenaMK/doc/ecoleDePrintemps/project.md

 - algorithmic art ([intro](https://www.rightclicksave.com/article/a-longer-history-of-generative-art), link with conceptual art):
   - part of software engineering, part of digital art world
   - using algorithms to make art, early examples Vera Molnar 1960s
-  - principles: (should become clearer when l show the example)
-    - generative (need to execute code to get the result)
-    - using loops, « blending randomness and structure » (Hobbs 2018)
   -  for many: also a way to explain computers to the world

 #### Counter-curation